Computer Science (CSCI)

 CSCI 175 Introduction to Computer Science 3

-This course will teach students the introductory skills of programming, problem solving and algorithmyic thinking in Python.
+This course will teach students the introductory skills of programming, problem solving and algorithmic thinking in Python.
 Topics include variables, input/output, conditional statements/logic, Boolean expressions, flow control, loops and functions.
-We will use the Cloud 9(http://c9.io) integraded development environment (IDE).

 Core Category: Mathematics